tongwu2020/phattacks/sign/Readme.md

 (a) {} name of your model want to train from a clean model, right now it is training from xavier_uniform initial weight, so type something to fill in {};
-(b) name of your output models can be changed;
+(b) 'name' of your output models can be changed inside the file;
-(c) sigma of gaussian can be changed;
-(d) other hyperparameter is defult, like epochs and learning rate
+(c) 'sigma' of gaussian can be changed inside the file; (d) 'other' hyperparameter is defult, like epochs and learning rate

 ### 4. Defending against Rectangular Occlusion Attacks